tannerhelland/PhotoDemon/README.md

 PhotoDemon is designed to be run as a standalone program.
 No installer is provided or required.
 It does not touch the Windows registry, and aside from a temporary file folder – which you can specify in the Options dialog – it leaves no trace of itself on your hard drive.
 Many people choose to run PhotoDemon from a USB drive.
 It will run on any Windows machine from XP through Windows 8.1.

 ### It integrates macro recording and batch processing
 Complex editing actions can be automated by recording them as macros (similar to Office software).
-Once recorded, any combination of actions can be automatically applied to other images.
+Once recorded, a macro can be applied to any other image.
 Macros fully integrate with a built-in batch processing tool – simply choose a saved macro and a folder or list of images, and PhotoDemon will apply the macro to every image automagically.

 ### It emphasizes usability
 Most free, open-source image editors are usability nightmares.
 PhotoDemon tries not to be.
 The interface was built by designers, not engineers, and small touches like save/load presets on all tools, automatic last-used settings preservation, unlimited Undo/Redo, "Fade last effect", keyboard accelerators, effect previews, mouse wheel and X-button support, and descriptive menu icons make PhotoDemon easy to use for both novices and professionals.